The John Armstrong Award for Transport Archives

 The M4 motorway, the Severn Crossing, and the A55 expressway in north Wales, are key to the history, economy and politics of the Welsh nation.
 The development of these roadways reflects the economic change with the move from heavy industry, the products of which were transported by rail, to a manufacturing industry more reliant on road transport, and the creation of commuter belts around the roadways.
 These roads had an enormous impact on major towns such as Cardiff and Newport, now by-passed by the road, and Port Talbot – bisected by the M4.
 The impact was felt in the valleys beyond the roadways, with resentment building towards the M4 and A55 corridors seen as drawing economic investment to the detriment of the areas beyond, and through the transformation of small communities into commuter towns.

 The records date from 1939 – 2010 and comprise of a range of record-types, including: minutes, correspondence, reports, contracts, photographs and plans.
-The project will begin in January 2019 and be completed by August 2019.
+The project began in January 2019 and was completed in August 2019.

 Any questions about this grant should be addressed to Ben White, Administrator of The John Armstrong Award for Transport Archives.